 - Kilograms, Pounds.
 Players may choose to weigh in kilograms or pounds.
 DietBet automatically harmonizes units for the purposes of calculating leaderboards and winners.

 - Players have up until day 7 of the game to receive a full refund.
 Please note that the 7 day period begins on the day the game starts and not the day the player joins.
 After the refund period has closed, exceptions may be made for players that have medical reasons for leaving the game.
 Documentation must be be provided to DietBet for verification purposes.
 No refunds will be made after the game ends.
 No exceptions.

 - Strict 48-Hour Window For Final Weigh-Ins.
-The timeframe to submit an official weigh-out begins at midnight following the final day of the dietbet (US Pacific Time).
+The timeframe to submit an official weigh-out begins at midnight (US Pacific Time) after the final day of reach round.
 The weigh-out window lasts 48 hours.
 Players are prompted to enter their final weight during this window.
 Players claiming to have won must then prove their weight-loss to our Referees according to the Final Weigh-Ins (or “Weigh-Out”) process set forth above in rule 1.2.
 Once all weigh-out submissions have been reviewed, and winners certified, by DietBetter’s Referees, the game will be finalized and winners announced.
 Note: the process to finalize a game usually takes three days following the end of a dietbet and may take longer during weekends and holidays to give our Referees ample time to complete a thorough and fair review of all final weigh-in submissions.
-Once the game is finalized, winnings are distrubuted and no adjustments can be made to game results.
+Once the game is finalized, winnings are distributed and no adjustments can be made to game results.